janosgyerik/articles/time-saving-tricks-on-the-command-line/article.md

-# Practical tips & tricks in the Linux shell
+# Time-saving tricks on the command line

 I put together this simple presentation about a few practical tips in the Linux/UNIX/BSD/etc shell.
 I use most of these literally every